Let us just say that there are a lot of "prototype" pilot episodes of famous manga whose ideas didn't make into the final product.

 On a related note to the above, the success of Voltron in the United States was nearly a total accident.
-World Events Productions previewed a show called Mirai Robo Daltanious, somewhat liked what they saw, and told Toei that they wanted "to go with the vehicle one, and the one with the lion".
+World Events Productions previewed a show called Mirai Robo Daltanious, somewhat liked what they saw, and told Toei that they wanted "to go with the vehicle one, and the one with the lion" (they were referring to the prominent lion emblem on the chest of Daltanious).
 This communication goof confused the Toei execs, and instead of Daltanious (which they were shopping around due to it having been a decent success at home), they sent over a far-less-successful-in-Japan show called Beast King GoLion with a shrug of "whatever, silly foreigners"... and the crew at World Events fell in love with GoLionimmediately and proceeded to make it the headliner of the Voltron run, scrapping all Daltanious-related plans on the spot.
 The rest, of course, is history.
 Had the world not gotten "Lion Voltron" as we know it, who knows what would have been different, or if the frankly very different Daltanious would have appealed to Americans at all.

 Tetsuo Hara's two-part pitch for Hokuto no Ken that he wrote and illustrated by himself bears little resemblance to the later serialized version he co-wrote with Buronson.
 In the pilot, Kenshiro (who originally bore the surname "Kasumi") is a teenager who leads a seemingly peaceful life in present-day Japan (the apocalypse hasn't happened yet) with his sweetheart Yuki (not Yuria) while learning the ways of Hokuto Shinken from his father (who is implied to be Kenshiro's own biological father).
 That is until his girlfriend is murdered by a rival martial arts clan (the Taizanji Kenpo school) for witnessing a crime and Ken himself is framed for her death.
 The pilot deals with Kenshiro hiding from authorities (who are secretly under the control of the Taizanji) while seeking to avenge his girlfriend's death.
 The major fights from both pilots ended up being used as template for filler fights in the anime and Hara would later revisit the concept of a Hokuto Shinken successor living in a civilized age with Souten no Ken (even reusing the "Kasumi" surname for Kenshiro's predecessor).